Domain Adapted Large Language Models for Additive Manufacturing

 \section{Abstract}

-This work presents AdditiveLLM2 a multi-modal, domain adapted large language model built upon the instruction tuned variant of the Gemma 3 model using a relatively small dataset of around 50 million tokens.
-The dataset (\texttt{AdditiveLLM2-\allowbreak OA}) consists of open-access additive manufacturing journal articles with data extracted for the domain adaptive pretraining and visual instruction tuning processes.
+This work presents a collection of multi-modal domain adapted large language models built upon the instruction tuned variants of open weight models (Gemma 3, Qwen 3, Gemma 4) using a relatively small dataset of around 50 million tokens.
+The dataset consists of open-access additive manufacturing journal articles with data extracted for the domain adaptive pretraining and visual instruction tuning processes.
 Various stages of the developed model are evaluated with the \texttt{Additive-\allowbreak Manufacturing-\allowbreak Benchmark} which consists of additive manufacturing domain specific tasks compiled published resources.
-AdditiveLLM2 exhibits proficiency in both language and vision based tasks, achieving accuracies upwards of 90\% in general additive manufacturing knowledge.
+Domain adapted and instruction tuned models exhibit proficiency in both language and vision based tasks, achieving accuracies upwards of 90\% in general additive manufacturing knowledge.
 This domain adaptive pretraining and instruction tuning strategy outline an accessible specialization method for large language models to a domain such as additive manufacturing.